smu-tao-group/protein-VAE/README.md

 1. PDB_process.py: extract PDB template and write new coordinates
 2. DOPE.py: calculate DOPE score of the given PDB
 3. evaluation.py: evaluate the performance of VAE/AE models

+## Dependencies

+The dependencies are listed in `requirements.txt` file.

+For DOPE score calculation, `modeller` is required and can be downloaded [here](https://salilab.org/modeller/download_installation.html).